 Written submissions to the NARB may contain new arguments and cite to applicable legal precedent, including NAD or NARB precedent, even if it was not cited in submissions to NAD.
-Written submissions to NARB shall not contain any evidence or facts that are not in the case record forwarded to NARB pursuant to Section 7.1(D) of these Procedures, and an appeal of a Fast-Track SWIFT or Fast-Track SWIFT-Disclosure decision may not include arguments regarding the appropriateness of the case for Fast-Track.
-If the NARB Chair, after consultation with the parties, determines that a party has included evidence or facts outside this record in its submission to NARB, or, in the case of a Fast-Track SWIFT or Fast-Track SWIFT-Disclosure appeal, has included arguments regarding the appropriateness of the case for Fast-Track SWIFT, the Chair may, in their discretion, return the brief to the party with a request that it redact any information that NARB has identified as outside the record and resubmit its brief within 2 business days.
-If the party fails to submit a properly redacted brief within 2 business days, it shall be deemed to have defaulted on its appeal.
+Written submissions to NARB shall not contain any evidence or facts that are not in the case record forwarded to NARB pursuant to Section 7.1(D) of these Procedures.
+A party seeking to challenge the opposing party's NARB brief for a claimed violation of this Section must submit a memorandum addressed to the Chair within 2 business days of its receipt of the brief containing the references being challenged.
+If the NARB Chair, after consultation with the parties, determines that a party has included evidence or facts outside this record in its submission to NARB, or, in the case of a Fast-Track SWIFT or Fast-Track SWIFT-Disclosure appeal, has included arguments regarding the appropriateness of the case for Fast-Track SWIFT, the Chair may, in its discretion, request the party remove the information NARB has identified as outside the record and resubmit its revised brief within 2 business days.
+If the party fails to submit a properly revised brief within 2 days, it shall be deemed to have defaulted on its appeal.